-At the north end of the Volcanic Legacy Scenic Byway is a lake with water so blue it will quite literally take your breath away.
-The first glimpse of its cerulean hue is surreal, and you’ll gasp in wonder.
+At the north end of the Volcanic Legacy Scenic Byway in southern Oregon is a lake with water so blue it will quite literally take your breath away.

-I’d seen photos of Crater Lake National Park.
+Before visiting Crater Lake National Park, I’d seen photos.
 The water in those images was a blue so saturated I doubted it could be real.

 It wasn’t called Crater Lake until 1869 when Jim Sutton, a Jacksonville newspaper editor, decided to explore it by boat and then wrote about it.